gauquiebart/sicp/TIPS.md

 - Be sure to enable Option as Meta key (Terminal > Preferences > Profiles > Keyboard > tick: Use Option as Meta key.

+A library test-manager is used to write some automated tests, validating behaviour.